Benevento Cathedral: History

 In the 10th century, when Benevento became the seat of an archbishopric, bishop Roffredo enlarged the church, although it lacked a façade and a bell tower until the 13th century.
 In November 1456 the nearly-completed cathedral was damaged by an earthquake.
 It was repaired with the help of Pope Pius II and consecrated on 4 November 1473.
 Perhaps during this restoration it received two further aisles.
 Other modifications were added before a new reconsecration in 1687.
-Other earthquakes damaged the church in 1688 and 1702, after which it was brought to the appearance it kept until the Allied destroyed it in World War II.
+Other earthquakes damaged the church in 1688 and 1702, after which it was brought to the appearance it kept until it was largely destroyed by Allied bombing in World War II.

 The church was rebuilt in the 1950s and 1960s to the design of Paolo Rossi de Paoli.

 Description

 The modern church has maintained the Romanesque façade and bell tower.
 Also preserved is the crypt of the primitive church, with remains of 14th-century frescoes.
 All the rest belongs to the modern edifice completed in the 1960s.